kyoheiu/felix/README.md

 "Ayy               :Append item to register a.
 "Add               :Delete and append item to register a.
 "ap                :Put item(s) from register a.
-V                  :Switch to the linewise visual mode.
+V (uppercase)      :Switch to the linewise visual mode.
   - y              :In the visual mode, yank selected item(s).
   - d              :In the visual mode, delete and yank selected item(s).
   - "ay            :In the visual mode, yank items to register a.